Bankruptcy Lawyer Manchester, CT

 When filing for bankruptcy, a Manchester CT bankruptcy lawyer can advise you on the process, but it is important to understand there are two types: Chapter 7 and Chapter 13.
 Both can apply to either individuals or businesses and can provide a fresh start, but they have different financial and legal ramifications.

-In Chapter 7 bankruptcy, a trustee is appointed and charged with converting any of the debtor’s assets (house, extra car, boat, or other items) into cash and distributing it amongst creditors.
+A trustee is appointed and charged with converting any of the debtor’s assets (house, extra car, boat, or other items) into cash and distributing it amongst creditors.
 The trustee is able to go after most of the bankrupt individual’s assets, but not all.
 You can consult a Manchester bankruptcy lawyer for clarification, but there are exemptions.
 Exemptions to assets the trustee can liquidate are typically those needed to work and live, which can include a modest car, some household belongings, and most retirement accounts and pensions.
 This process can last anywhere from three to six months, but sometimes longer.
 Chapter 7 bankruptcy will stay on your credit report for ten years.

-Chapter 13 bankruptcy, sometimes referred to as “repayment bankruptcy,” gives the individual or business the opportunity to present a repayment plan to the court.
+Sometimes referred to as “repayment bankruptcy,” gives the individual or business the opportunity to present a repayment plan to the court.
 This type of bankruptcy is designed for individuals that have a steady income.
 It allows the individual to reorganize or consolidate debt in order to pay back creditors in full.
 A Manchester bankruptcy lawyer can advise you on how long your repayment plan may take, but typically they last anywhere from three to five years, and cannot exceed five years.
 Unlike Chapter 7 bankruptcy, Chapter 13 only stays on an individual’s credit report for seven years.

 While this provides a brief summary of the two types of bankruptcy, the intricacies of both are vast.
 In order to understand which type of bankruptcy you qualify for, a consultation with a bankruptcy lawyer can help.
 In order to get the most out of your consultation, be sure to gather the relevant documents.
 Typically bankruptcy lawyers will need to see a list of your outstanding debts, a list of your financial assets, and a pay stub.
 A copy of your credit report can also help in the initial assessment.
 If you decide to move forward, our bankruptcy lawyers can advise you on what other documents may be necessary to officially file for either Chapter 7 or Chapter 13.